 Norman Spinrad: The People’s Police.
 Voodoo in modern New Orleans, reviewed here.

 Charles Stross: The Atrocity Archives and its sequels follow a computational demonologist working in the Laundry, a secret British occult intelligence organisation.
 Not to everyone’s taste but great (gruesome) fun.
+His earlier work was SF. and very good too.

-I’m sure there are lots which have slipped my mind today and I hope that my readers will suggest many new writers and books for me, so I will stop for now but expect to come back to expand the page soon.
+I’m sure there are lots which have slipped my mind today and I hope that my readers will suggest many new writers and books for me, so I will stop for now but expect to come back to expand the page frequently.